conda/conda/docs/source/dev-guide/deep-dives/solvers.md

 `conda install` has a `--revision` flag, which allows you to revert the state of the environment to a previous one.
-This is done through the `History` file, but its [current implementation][conda.plan:revert_actions] can be considered broken.
+This is done through the `History` file, but its [current implementation][conda.core.link:revert_actions] can be considered broken.
 Once fixed, we will cover it in detail.

 <!-- TODO: Write --revision docs once fixed -->